stuartellis/stuartellis-site-hugo/content/articles/google-search-optimizing.md

 To manage your CSS, split the CSS by priority.
 Consider inlining critical CSS styles, and using _preload_ to fetch a stylesheet with the rest of the CSS that is needed for the page.
 Then use the _defer_ attribute or lazy-loading to get stylesheets for less important styles.
 This enables the Web browser to provide a working page to the user much more quickly.

 If you are developing a Progressive Web Application, Google recommend that you follow the [PRPL pattern](https://developers.google.com/web/fundamentals/performance/prpl-pattern/).
-This combines Push, Render, Pre-cache, and Lazy Load.
+This combines _Push_, _Render_, _Pre-cache_, and _Lazy Load_.

-# Resources
+# Online Tools

 ## Google Search Console